marcovie/realtimeTodoList/README.md

 <p>Pusher</p>
 <p>Axios</p>
 <p>Font-awesome Free</p>
+<p>PHPUnit Test</p>

 ## Description

-<p>Basic project where can currently create a user(anyone), then can create a Todo task that would show up in realtime on another browser.
-The task can also be deleted/completed (soft deleted) which then in realtime removes from all browsers.</p>
+<p>Project where you can currently create a user/register(anyone), then you can create a Todo task that would show up in realtime on multiple browser accross multiple users.
+The task can also be deleted/completed (soft deleted) which then in realtime removes it from all other users browsers.</p>

 ## Git Repository